 Option Explanation Selection list for Network A system contains one or more Networks.
-Each network names in the system. has their own topology (modems and links) Only one can be displayed at a time.
+Each network has names in the system. their own topology (modems and links) Only one can be displayed at a time.
 Choose which one you wish to be displayed.
-Selection list of small or Select either Small Icons or Large Icons (modem large modem icons. icons).
-The link line thickness line will also change.
-Large icons Master Station Small icons -99/-104

-Show diagnostics on labels.
+Selection list of small or large Select either Small Icons or Large Icons (modem icons).
+The modem icons. link line thickness line will also change.
+Large icons Master Station Small icons Master Station -99/-104 -99/-104 Show diagnostics on labels.
 Link RSSI values (both directions) are always shown on the link labels (if they are polled).
 Check this option to show other values below the modem icons.

 Master Station 14,5V 27C Move the icons around.
 The icon positions can be changed but the new position will not be saved and will return to normal when the program is restarted.
 The positions must be changed in NMS PC Setup to be permanent.